Who Moved My Cheese?

 Then it happened.

-It was on a Saturday morning when some members of my family, titles withheld for obvious reasons, could not sort out their own issues.
+It was on a Saturday morning when some members of my family, titles withheld for obvious reasons, could not sort out their issues.
 I knew they could, but the mere fact that I sat there listening, they knew I would intervene.
-Arbitrate even.
+Arbitrate actually.

 Well, I did.
 But not the way they had anticipated.